Swifty108/Acme-Apartments-Demo-Project/README.md

 ## Features

-The app is front faced by static informational pages.
+The app has public facing static informational pages.
 A user starts out as an Applicant and, once approved, is promoted to Resident status.
 Manager accounts have special privilages.